Madrid to Marrakech: An Atlantic Adventure

 Location: Gijón

 Once a Roman port known as Gigia, Gijón’s maritime legacy dates back centuries, with remnants of ancient docks and Roman baths still visible today.
 Its strategic coastal location has shaped its identity as a bustling port city, a heritage celebrated through its maritime museum, which houses artefacts and exhibits detailing the city’s seafaring past.
 Gijón also served as a crucial point of departure for pilgrims on the Camino de Santiago, a medieval pilgrimage route to Santiago de Compostela in northwestern Spain, drawing travellers from across Europe.
 Local explorers and adventurers, inspired by Gijón’s seafaring traditions, have embarked on voyages that shaped global exploration.
 Notably, the city was a significant hub for Asturian emigrants who left for the Americas in the 19th and early 20th centuries, contributing to its international ties.
-Gijón’s waterfront promenades, bustling marina, and vibrant cider houses come alive in the spring, offering a true taste of local life.
-It’s ‘Apple Bloom’ season in the Asturias, when towns and villages celebrate the apple farms that are scattered throughout the region.
-Spend your day soaking in the seaside atmosphere of Gijón, or opt for one of our ‘Your Choice’ experiences, each designed to add a spring to your step.
+Today, Gijón’s waterfront promenades, bustling marina, and events such as the Semana Negra literary festival continue to celebrate its maritime heritage and cultural significance.
 Personalise your exploration with our included ‘Your Choice’ experiences.
-Option 1 – Morning experience: Asturias’ Capital – Oviedo A half-hour drive south of Gijón brings us to Oviedo, the current capital of the Asturias region.
-This historic city has been crucial in preserving Christianity in the Iberian Peninsula since the 9th century.
+Option 1 – Morning experience: Asturia’s Capital – Oviedo A half-hour drive south of Gijón brings us to Oviedo, the current capital of the Asturias region.
+This historical city has been crucial in preserving Christianity in the Iberian Peninsula since the 9th century.
 During this time, Oviedo became a hub of pre-Romanesque architecture, showcasing a distinctive style that influenced religious buildings throughout Spain.
-But Oviedo’s significance goes beyond its architecture; it was also the seat of the early Asturian Kingdom, and remained an important religious and cultural centre throughout the Middle Ages.
+But Oviedo’s significance goes beyond its architecture; it was also the seat of the early Asturian Kingdom and remained an important religious and cultural centre throughout the Middle Ages.
 Our local guide will lead a walking tour of Oviedo’s downtown core, highlighting the stunning San Salvador Gothic Cathedral and the restored Old Town.
 After the tour, you will have time to explore this picturesque city on your own.
 With its rich historical heritage and modern charm, Oviedo is a favourite destination for visitors to the Asturian coast.
-Option 2 – Morning experience: Apple Blossom Cider Farms The coastal towns of Asturias’ ‘cider region’ are brimming with cider houses, beloved by locals and visitors alike.
-Gijón’s cider houses, called sidrerías, are found all over the city, but the best ones are on the edge of Cimadevilla (the old town), where you can enjoy the show of the waiter pouring your drink while listening to the rumbling of the Atlantic Ocean crashing below.
+Option 2 – Morning experience: Gijón’s Favourite Brew The coastal towns of Asturias’ cider region are brimming with cider houses, beloved by locals and visitors alike.
+Gijón’s cider houses, called sidrerías, are found all over the city, but the best ones are on the edge of Cimavilla (the old town), where you can enjoy the show of a waiter pouring your drink while listening to the rumbling of the Atlantic Ocean crashing below.
 Naturally, a visit to a cider farm is a must.
-Just half an hour from Gijón, this experience is a true springtime delight.
-The orchards burst into a sea of white apple blossoms, creating a picturesque setting for a leisurely stroll.
+Just half an hour from Gijón, this experience is an authentic Galician experience.
+The trees are full of fruit, creating a picturesque setting for a leisurely stroll.
 Here, cider is more than just a drink; it’s a central part of the local culture.
 Festivals celebrate its significance, and there’s a strong emphasis on sustainability in brewing practices.
 During your visit, you will sample a variety of traditionally crafted ciders and learn the unique pouring technique that enhances its flavour.
-The farms traditional craftsmanship, combined with the deep-rooted cider culture and commitment to sustainability, ensures a fun and immersive experience.
-Option 3 – Morning experience: Gijón’s Coastal Cousins Perched on Spain’s northern coast in Asturias, the villages of Cudillero and Luarca offer a delightful glimpse into the region’s maritime heritage.
-Cudillero, with its resemblance to a quaint Cornish fishing village, features narrow streets spiralling down towards the harbour, flanked by colourful houses and mossy paths.
-Steeped in Viking legend and maritime history, this village enchants visitors with its winding alleyways and blooming hydrangeas.
-A few steps away, Luarca presents a contrasting yet equally captivating landscape where the sea meets the mountains.
-Luarca boasts the often-photographed Ermita de La Regalina.
-This historic chapel, perched on a hilltop, overlooks the rugged coastline and is dedicated to the Virgin of La Regalina, a revered local patron saint.
-Together, Cudillero and Luarca provide an enchanting exploration of Asturias’ coast, making them ideal destinations to experience the authentic charm of coastal Spain.
+This traditional craftsmanship, combined with the deep-rooted cider culture and commitment to sustainability, ensures a fun and immersive experience.

 Day 5 : La Coruña